Current as of July 2019 | Download print version (in PDF)

 National educational policy requires effective equality of opportunity for all persons and the rejection of discrimination of any kind (Federal Education Law 24,195 Articles 5(f), 8).
-This nondiscrimination policy applies to private schools as well as government ones (Federal Education Law 24.195 Article 7).
+This nondiscrimination policy applies to private schools as well as public ones (Federal Education Law 24.195 Article 7).

 In general, no restriction exists on the control of not-for-profit organizations by other organizations or persons.
 Therefore, it is possible that a charity may be controlled, perhaps indirectly, by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).